rayhog/aviator-jekyll-template/_api/manufacturer2.1.md

   The manufacturer has relationships to other nodes.

-  The query returns software that includes 'Excel'.
-The query is case sensitive.
+  MATCH (a:MANUFACTURER) WHERE title = "Microsoft" RETURN a.title

+  {: .info}

+  Manufacturer is the creator of product

   {: .success}